RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

       data: pong from Ansible
 EOF
 ```
+Please note _hosts: all_, the _all_ keyword ensures that when this playbook is run (if not overridden from the command line with _-l_ or _--limit_), it will be run against all servers defined in your inventory ($WORK_DIR/hosts).
+Had we used wildflyservers or lbservers in the playbook, we would have hit all the servers defined in those groups.

 :boom: This will do the same as the previous lab, except the ping message is different.
 The ping message takes an argument *data*, which is the reply message from the ping module.
 You can now run the playbook with the command